Control with uncertain data of socially structured compartmental epidemic models: Control of epidemic dynamics

 where $\phi_{M,\beta}(\as,\as_*)=\min\{\beta(\as,\as_*),M\}$.

 The approach just described, however, is generally quite complicated when there are uncertainties as it involves solving simultaneously the forward problem \eqref{eq:func}- \eqref{eq:SIRc} and the backward problem \eqref{eq:opt1}- \eqref{eq:opt2}.
-Moreover, the assumption that the policy maker follows an optimal strategy over a long time horizon seems rather unrealistic in the case of a rapidly spreading disease such as the COVID-19 epidemic.
+Moreover, the assumption that the policy maker follows an optimal strategy over a long time horizon seems rather unrealistic in the case of a rapidly spreading disease such as the COVID-19 epidemic. {Let us emphasize that extending the above optimal control formulation to more complex compartmental models designed specifically for COVID-19, like SEPIAR or SIDHARTE \cite{GattoPNAS,Giordano}, can be done by generalizing the control functional \eqref{eq:func} to include, for example, the hospitalized compartment, or other specific indicators that can be measured from the data.
+For all of these models, the feedback control strategy described in the next section does not change substantially.} {We refer the reader to Appendix \ref{sec:gen} for more details.}